-- Group letter to Senate Appropriations Committe urging adoption of House-proposed level funding for SHIP in FY17 signed by 75 national organizations (September 17, 2016)
+- Group letter to Senate Appropriations Committee urging adoption of House-proposed level funding for SHIP in FY17 signed by 75 national organizations (Sept.
+17, 2016)

 - Group letter to House Appropriations Committee urging at least level funding in FY17 for SHIP signed by 65 national organizations (July 6, 2016)